orbbec/OrbbecSDK_v2/tools/benchmark/README.md

 This tool is used to measure the performance of OrbbecSDK_v2.
 It can be used to measure the camera’s CPU usage, memory consumption, camera latency, and more.
 The benchmark tool is cross-platform and supports Windows, Linux, ARM64, and MacOS.

 **Note:**
 - This tool is designed for testing the **Gemini 330** series cameras.
-If you are using other camera, it may cause some issues (e.g., non-Gemini 330 series do not support hardware noiseremoval).
+If you are using other camera, it may cause some issues (e.g., non-Gemini 330 series do not support hardware noise removal).
 You can modify the code in this project according to your needs.
 - The benchmark tool includes two methods: `enableSwNoiseRemoveFilter` and `enableHwNoiseRemoveFilter`.
-For Gemini 330 series, the OrbbecSDK internally enables a software filter for noise removal by default.
+For Gemini 330 series, the Orbbec SDK v2 internally enables a software filter for noise removal by default.
 You can call `enableSwNoiseRemoveFilter` to enable or disable software noise removal.
-If you're using the latest firmware (1.4.1 firmware or later), hardware noise removal is supported, yout can enable or disable the hardware noise removal filter by calling `enableHwNoiseRemoveFilter`.
+If you're using the latest firmware (1.4.1 firmware or later), hardware noise removal is supported, you can enable or disable the hardware noise removal filter by calling `enableHwNoiseRemoveFilter`.
 Disabling the software filter and enabling hardware noise removal can improve the performance of the camera.

 ## Usage
-First, download the packaged version from the [Release page](https://github.com/orbbec/OrbbecSDK_v2/releases) of OrbbecSDKv2.
+First, download the packaged version from the [Release page](https://github.com/orbbec/OrbbecSDK_v2/releases) of Orbbec SDK v2.
 In the bin directory of each platform, you will find the packaged benchmark executable: on Windows, the file is named ob_benchmark.exe, while on other platforms it is ob_benchmark.
 For example, in version v2.4.11, the SDK download link is as follows:

 ![summary](image/sdk_zip.png)